Black & White Australian Shepherd: Facts, Pictures, Origin & History

 Top 4 Unique Facts About Black & White Australian Shepherds

-1. These dogs are mostly a working breed.
+1. These Dogs Are Mostly a Working breed.

-2. They arenโt from Australia.
+2. They Aren’t From Australia.

-4. They shed a lot.
+4. They Shed a lot.

 Do Australian Shepherds Make a Good Pet?

-These dogs can make great pets if you can handle their hyperactivity.
-They are extremely active, as they were bred to work all day long.
-Furthermore, they have strong herding instincts and they may try to herd small children, animals, and even cars.
-If you donโt have herd animals, these instincts can be troublesome.
-They cannot be trained out of the dog, either.
-Therefore, youโll simply need to manage your dogโs instincts by keeping them on a leash and watching them around children.
+Aussies can make excellent pets if you can handle their hyperactivity.
+They are incredibly active since they were bred to work all day.
+Furthermore, they have strong herding instincts and may try to herd small children, animals, and cars.
+If you don’t have herd animals, these instincts can be troublesome.

 Conclusion